Responsible Disclosure Policy

 To encourage responsible disclosure, we ask that all researchers comply with the following Responsible Disclosure Guidelines:

 • Provide us with a reasonable amount of time to resolve the issue before disclosing it to the public or a third party.
-We aim to resolve critical issues as quickly as possible, but it is important to understand that dotCMS has both cloud and on premise customers, each of which might require different solutions in order to mitigate security issues.
+We aim to resolve critical issues as quickly as possible, but it is important to understand that dotCMS has both cloud and self-hosted customers, each of which might require different solutions in order to mitigate security issues.

 • Make a good faith effort to avoid violating privacy, destroying data, or interrupting or degrading any dotCMS service or operation.

-While researching, the following conduct is expressly prohibited:
+While researching, the following conduct is expressly prohibited

-• Performing actions that may negatively affect dotCMS and its users (e.g. Spam, Brute Force, Denial of Service…).
+• Performing actions that may negatively affect dotCMS and its users (e.g. Spam, Brute Force, Denial of Service, etc).

 • Accessing, or attempting to access, data or information that does not belong to you.